itesdahl/RIFF220/README.md

 > [!NOTE]
-> This is still a prototype.
-Stuff will change during testing.
+> This design is still in development.
+Stuff might still change.

 ## Some key information the design and build: